-It’s the last day of Black History Month, but that doesn’t mean the learning has to end until Black History Month 2019.
-There are many small ways to make black history part of your daily life and keep educating yourself because black history isn’t just black history, it’s the world’s history.
+We are nearing the last day of Black History Month, but that doesn’t mean the learning has to end until Black History Month 2022.
+There are many small ways to make Black history part of your daily life and keep educating yourself because Black history isn’t just Black history, it’s the world’s history.

 One of the downfalls of networking, aside from how much introverts hate it, is the way it unintentionally excludes people of color.
 If you don’t know any people of color, then you can’t recommend them for a job or introduce them to a hiring manager, which means the company will probably maintain a low number of people of color as employees.

 When you’re networking or looking for young people to mentor, be intentional about looking for people of color you can connect to opportunities and other people who can help them succeed.

 Consider volunteering with or donating to nonprofit organizations that serve marginalized communities.
 Get plugged in and genuinely attempt to become part of that community in a way that will transform you and the people you’re helping.

 Many cities across the United States and the world have museums focused on the history and contributions of Black people.
 Going to a museum is generally a cheap way to spend your day and you’ll come away with information you didn’t know before entering and you’ll be able to experience it and learn with an added visual component, which can even make old information feel new.